 TYPSA is aware of the responsibility that lies behind the provision of its services.
 With this philosophy in mind, TYPSA has taken out Civil Liability Insurance.
-The aforementioned insurance covers operating, cross, employer's and professional civil liability arising from personal injury, material damage and its consequences (damages) that may be caused by any cause with respect to the work carried out by TYPSA, and which are the object of the insured activity, with the scope of its coverage being worldwide.
+The aforementioned insurance covers operating, cross, employer and professional civil liability, derived from personal injury, material damage and its consequences (damages) which may be caused by any cause in relation to the work carried out by TYPSA, and which are the object of the insured activity, with the scope of its cover being worldwide.